Sidney Taurel

-Education/ Personal life
+Early life and education

-Taurel had his primary and secondary education in Casablanca, Morocco.
-After graduating from HEC Paris business school (École des Hautes Études Commerciales de Paris), in 1969, he received an MBA degree from Columbia Business School in 1971.
+Taurel was born a Spanish national in Casablanca, French Morocco, on February 9, 1949.
+He received his primary and secondary education in Casablanca.
+In 1969, he graduated from École des Hautes Études Commerciales de Paris.
+In 1971, he received an MBA from Columbia Business School.
 He later received a doctorate in human letters honoris causa from Indiana University.

-He married Kathryn H Fleischmann from São Paulo, Brazil in 1977; they had 3 children, Alex (born in Paris in 1979), Patrick (born in 1982 in São Paulo) and Olivia (born in 1988 in Indianapolis).
-They became American citizens in 1995.
-Kathryn died in 2014.

-Eli Lilly and Company
+Career

-Taurel joined the Lilly subsidiary Eli Lilly International Corporation in 1971 as a marketing associate.
+In 1971, Taurel joined Eli Lilly and Company's subsidiary Eli Lilly International Corporation as a marketing associate.
 After sales and marketing assignments in Indianapolis, São Paulo, and Paris, he became general manager of the company's affiliate in Brazil in 1981 and was appointed to the London-based position of vice president of Lilly European operations in 1983.
 He was named executive vice president of Eli Lilly and Company and president of its pharmaceutical division in 1993.
 Three years later, he was promoted to president and chief operating officer.

-As chairman and CEO from 1998 to 2008 Taurel led the company's efforts to successfully tackle the challenge of the patent loss of its main product Prozac while remaining independent; he drove a deeper globalization of the company, significantly increased its commitment to R&D and partnering, and oversaw the successful launches of a dozen new products, roughly doubling the company's sales.
-He spoke often on behalf of the pharmaceutical industry, serving as chairman of its association PhRMA in 1998/ 1999.
+As chairman and CEO from 1998 to 2008, Taurel led the company's efforts to successfully tackle the challenge of the patent loss of its main product Prozac while remaining independent; he drove a deeper globalization of the company, significantly increased its commitment to research and development and partnering, and oversaw the successful launches of a dozen new products, roughly doubling the company's sales.
+He spoke often on behalf of the pharmaceutical industry, serving as chairman of Pharmaceutical Research and Manufacturers of America from 1998 to 1999.